 - 1 point based on the participation of the student in the collaborative document resulting from the first knowledge-building phase,

-- 4 points based on the presentation of the research paper chosen by the student.
+- 4 points based on the oral/written presentations of research papers chosen by the student.